 The boost function enables a higher switching frequency of the internal oscillator.
 It is optional and used on applications where noise is a major consideration of the design feature.

-Many different manufacturers make this 7660 chip; however, the Intersil brand has a wider input voltage range +1.5 V to +12 V, whilst the rest operate between +1.5 V to +10 V. The Holtek and Intersil brands have a "BOOST" function on Pin 1 whilst on the rest this pin is not used.
+Many different manufacturers make this 7660 chip; however, the Intersil brand has a wider input voltage range of +1.5 V to +12 V, whilst the rest operate between +1.5 V to +10 V. The Holtek and Intersil brands have a "BOOST" function on Pin 1, however on the rest, this pin is not usually used.

-The IC consumes a very low supply current of around 200 µA, and the power dissipation is typically around 1.4 W. The voltage conversion efficiency is around 97 %.
+The IC consumes a very low supply current of around 200 µA, and the power dissipation is typically around 1.4 W, whilst the voltage conversion efficiency is approximately 97 %.
 As well as the standard DIP package, it is available in an SO-8 package.